ABOUT PACIFIC PLACE

 Pop-Up & Grow

-Our temporary retail program, gives entrepreneurs exposure and provides our visitors with access to unique tenants, including Timothy de Clue Collection, Proto101, Ghost Gallery, Midnight Cookie Co. and The Handmade Showroom.
+Our temporary retail program, gives entrepreneurs exposure and provides our visitors with access to unique tenants, including Proto101, Ghost Gallery, Midnight Cookie Co. and The Handmade Showroom.

 Themed Events

-Our events drive traffic and foster continuous community interaction, from our Fleurs de Villes celebrations, to special programs for Lunar New Year, Earth Day and more.
+Our events drive traffic and foster continuous community interaction, from special programs for Lunar New Year, seasonal activations and more.

 Onsite Entertainment